 Categories of Webflow Experts:

-1. Professional Partners: These are usually freelancers or agencies catering to small and mid-market clients.
+1. Professional Partners: Usually freelancers or small agencies serving small and mid-market clients.
+Typical engagement size $5K to $50K.

 Learning Resources: